-In this part of the tutorial, we'll create an app that integrates with Google Accounts so users can sign in using their Google accounts.
-In App Engine, the integration with Google accounts is achieved via the App Engine Users service.
-We'll use this to personalize our application's greeting.
+In this section, you'll create an app that integrates with Google Accounts so users can sign in using their Google accounts.
+An app can integrate with Google accounts using the App Engine Users service.
+You'll use this to personalize our application's greeting.

-This is what the app will look like, in this part of the tutorial (we'll add more later):
+This is what the app will look like at the end of this section:

 guestbook/src/main/webapp, create a file named

 guestbook.jsp with the following contents:

 to a URL path consisting of the path to the

 the filename.
 This JSP will be mapped automatically to the URL

 This JSP imports the library for the App Engine